banner-bg

 • The final number counted is the total number, or the cardinal number.

-What should you do if a child is struggling with one-to-one?
+What can you do if a child is struggling with one-to-one correspondence?

 Pay close attention to whether the child has mastered the four areas listed above.
 If you find that the child is struggling in any of those areas, let that become the main area that you focus on helping the child to grow in.

-There are questions you should ask as you observe children counting one-to-one:
+There are questions you can ask as you observe children counting one-to-one:

-• Are they touching, tapping, or pointing to each object once?
+• Are they touching, tapping, or pointing to each object only once?

 • Do they remember how many they counted or what the final number is?